The Park, Cornwall

 It’s not just the yurts and lodges that have been thoughtfully designed at The Park, the grounds have been carefully landscaped with private gardens and handy little sunspots for those times when you fancy curling up with a book.

-With all this fresh air and those gorgeous coastal views you’re going to be after some serious soul food, and this is where we point you in the direction of The Kitchen café.
+With all this fresh air and those gorgeous coastal views you’re going to be after some serious soul food, and this is where we point you in the direction of Gusto @ The Park.
 The Park centres on an ethos of sustainability, and the dishes on the menu at the café include fresh herbs grown right on site.
 In fact, the dishes are created using local produce as often as possible, so you can tuck into a plate of real Cornwall.

-The Kitchen’s open for breakfast, lunch and evening meals, and dogs are welcome both in the conservatory and out on the terrace.
+Gusto @ The Park is open for breakfast, lunch and evening meals, and dogs are welcome both in the conservatory and out on the terrace.
 Speaking of the terrace, with valley views perfect for that “look where I am” holiday photo, it’s one of those spaces that makes you want to slow down and make a meal last.

 For the kids